Artifact-Virtual/GLADIUS/docs/readme.md

 > Private AI Research Repository

-Gladius is a purpose-built, private research workspace designed to safely host AI-driven workflows, artifacts, and operational automation.
-It is optimized for provable provenance, auditability, and tightly controlled access for **authorized AI agents** and the **Lead Developer**.
+Gladius is a purpose-built, private research workspace designed to host research workflows and operational automation.
+It emphasizes provenance, auditability, and controlled access for collaborators.

 **Table of contents**